shcherbak-ssa/node-import-module/README.md

 ```

 And this is not the best way.
 To make the code cleaner *node-import-module* supports *smart destructuring*:
-a property name can be replaced with the template `import[exportsFileID]`,
+a property name can be replaced with the template `import[exportsFileID]`, which should be in camelCase.
-where the first letter *exportsFileID* must be uppercase.

 ```javascript
 const {importApp} = require('node-import-module');